 BR – The biggest challenges that we continually hear pertain to and navigating the local rules and complexities that are frequently encountered when expanding into a new country for the first time even for large multinationals.
 From an appreciation and understanding of cultural, time zone and language barriers to understanding what needs to be provided to employees both from a statutory and customary perspective in order to attract and retain the best talent.
 Coupled with the daunting prospect of completing all the necessary registrations and tax remittances, companies are often deterred from following through on their intentions to expand into a new country.

 TIE – As a leader in your field, can you give any advice to companies who are planning their first international expansion?

-BR – Many organisations often feel like expanding internationally is out of reach – they don’t have the resources or expertise in order to grow their business on the international stage.
+BR – Many organizations often feel like expanding internationally is out of reach.
+They don’t have the resources or expertise in order to grow their business on the international stage.
 This simply isn’t true.
 While it’s certainly worth noting that international expansion should be a carefully considered and evaluated decision, especially when exploring the time it would take to expand and register your business in a new country, by partnering with the right expert, such as SafeGuard, SME’s and startups should no longer fear taking their business into new territories.
-With GEO the world becomes truly borderless and I love helping companies not only make their first foray into foreign markets, but also reap the benefits that international expansion can bring to an organisation.
+With GEO the world becomes truly borderless and I love helping companies not only make their first foray into foreign markets, but also reap the benefits that international expansion can bring to an organization.